CHC30121 – Certificate III in Early Childhood Education and Care – for International Students

 Work placements are organised by the College, however, if the individual is current place of work accepts the student or the student find a work placement close to their place of residences.
 However, the College will assess the appropriateness of the work placement

 Work placement Agreements with individual Providers is compulsory before the work placement is accepted by ALACC and that the student has provided all the relevant documentation required.
+To achieve this qualification, the learner must have completed at least 160 hours of work placement as detailed in the Assessment Requirements of the Units of Competency.

 Employment Job Opportunities